Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

-We summarize the conditions for the existence of a positive definite solution of the matrix inequality (\ref{LMIred}) in the following theorem. \begin{theorem} Consider a general LTI system of the form (\ref{GenSys}) with $ \bA$ stable and $\bS=\bD+\bD^T>0$.
+In a more general framework we can choose such a perturbation to turn the inequality in \eqref{LMIcond} into an equality by adding a positive semidefinite matrix to the left hand side to guarantee the existence of positive definite solutions.
+The set of all positive semidefinite perturbations of this kind will then help to characterize the solution set of \eqref{LMIcond}.
+To do this in detail is beyond the scope of this paper and has recently been investigated in \cite{MehX24}. } \end{remark} We summarize the conditions for the existence of a positive definite solution of the matrix inequality (\ref{LMIred}) in the following theorem. \begin{theorem} Consider a general system of the form (\ref{GenSys}) with $ \bA$ stable and $\hat \bS=\bD+\bD^\top>0$.
 Let $\bM$ be invertible such that

 where $\bA_2$ is diagonalizable and contains all the purely imaginary eigenvalues of $\bA$.
 Let $\bA_1,\bB_1,\bC_1$ have the condensed form (\ref{defa1}) with an orthogonal matrix $\bU$.
-Then the LMI (\ref{LMIred}) has a positive definite solution $\bQ$ if and only if the following conditions hold. \begin{enumerate} \item[(a)] There exists a positive definite matrix $\bQ_2$ satisfying
+Then the matrix inequality (\ref{LMIred}) has a positive definite solution $\bQ$ if and only if the following conditions hold. \begin{enumerate} \item[(a)] There exists a positive definite matrix $\bQ_2$ satisfying

-\item[(b)] The block $\bA_{11}-\bB_1\bS^{-1}\bC_1$ is asymptotically stable. \item[(c)] The Hamiltonian matrix $\bH$ defined in (\ref{hatH}) has a Lagrangian invariant subspace. \end{enumerate}
+\item[(b)] The block $\bA_{11}-\bB_1\hat \bS^{-1}\bC_1$ is asymptotically stable. \item[(c)] The Hamiltonian matrix $\bH_{11}$ defined in (\ref{hatH}) has a Lagrangian invariant subspace. \end{enumerate}